CoffeeBrewer64/SrcDump/README.md

 SrcDump is *your* go-to place for getting software source code and software demos.

-SrcDump does not intend to, but may, host pre-compiled versions of the software. **Download at your own risk.** (This does not apply to demo versions of software.)
+SrcDump does not intend to, but may, host pre-compiled versions of the software. **Download these at your own risk.** (This does not apply to demo versions of software.)

 ## Legal